Managing small-acreage horse farms in Central and Eastern Oregon

 The most important practice for proper manure management is also the least expensive: cover stall waste piles with a weighted tarp.
 Water-filled milk jugs tied to the tarp make excellent weights.
 When evaporation exceeds rainfall, tarping helps maintain adequate moisture.
 Manure and bedding are difficult to rewet once they dry completely.
 When rainfall exceeds evaporation, tarping prevents saturated manure piles and undesirable runoff.
 Tarping also reduces fly habitat.

 The next level of manure management is to provide a concrete pad and, perhaps, use curbs and weighted rain tarps.
-Top-of-the-line manure management involves a concrete pad with a roof and, ideally, gutters and downspouts.
+Top-of-the-line manure management involves a concrete pad with a roof, gutters and downspouts.
 Many publications show examples of roofed and open storage structures and can help you estimate volumes for adequate storage.
 Classic three-bin systems can be adapted to many situations.

 Compost manure

-Sufficient aeration speeds composting and promotes heating, which in turn destroys many parasites, flies and weed seeds.
+Sufficient aeration speeds composting and promotes heating, which in turn destroys many parasites, fly larvae and weed seeds.
 When using sawdust bedding, improve aeration by adding 10% by volume of large wood chips.
 Another method is to lay lengths of 4-inch perforated pipe across the pile every 2–3 feet of pile depth, leaving pipe ends exposed.
-Pipes are often damaged, however, if piles are turned by a tractor.
+Pipes are often damaged, however, if piles are turned by heavy equipment.

 Tractors and front loaders gain traction when compost is stored on a concrete pad.
 Turning with heavy equipment is easier if the equipment can push the compost against a reinforced wall.
 Turn small compost piles by hand.